rehive/docs/source/includes/_administration.md

 # Administration

-Rehive includes a set of admin-only endpoints that can make working with users and their transactions extremely easy.
+Rehive includes a set of admin-only endpoints that provide adminsitration level functionality to all Rehive resources.

 ## Users